-University College has a range of courses and programs shaped to fit each student's schedule and goals.
-Students may choose from the options below, and, as they browse the semester's course listings (https://acadinfo.wustl.edu/ucollege/), they can also search under "8-Week" courses and "Weekend Only."
+The School of Continuing & Professional Studies has a range of courses and programs shaped to fit each student's schedule and goals.
+Students may choose from the options below, and, as they browse the semester's course listings (https://acadinfo.wustl.edu/ucollege/), they can also search under "8-Week" and "Intersession" courses.